What is a host page?

 Most karaoke discovery is scattered across venue calendars, Instagram posts, flyers, and group chats.
 A host page gives that work a permanent home.

 When events are linked correctly, the host page can show where that host is appearing next without anyone rebuilding the schedule by hand.
-When a venue changes time, cancels a night, or adds a new recurring series, the linked host page updates with the same directory data.
+When a venue changes time, cancels a night, or adds a new recurring karaoke night, the linked host page updates with the same directory data.

 It also helps people search by host instead of only by venue.
 That matters when singers follow a particular KJ, when a host moves to a new room, or when a venue wants to find someone local who already runs karaoke nights.